IazAhamed01/ALIGN-AI---VERSION-2/README.md

 - 🌍 **Multilingual Support**: AI queries support regional languages including Hindi, Tamil, Telugu, Kannada, Marathi, and Bengali.
 - 📊 **Real-Time Dashboard**: Comprehensive data visualization using Chart.js and interactive maps via Leaflet.

+## 👨‍💻 My Contribution

+In this upgraded version of AlignAI, my primary contribution focused on integrating the **AI intelligence layer** into the platform to transform the system from a conventional optimization engine into an interactive AI-assisted coordination platform.

+### Key Areas I Worked On
+- Designed and integrated the **LLM-powered AI Assistant** using the Groq SDK (`llama-3.3-70b-versatile`) for contextual agricultural advisory and natural language interaction.
+- Implemented the conversational AI workflow to enable users to query logistics, harvest, and storage insights dynamically.
+- Contributed to the development of the multilingual interaction capability for improved regional accessibility.
+- Worked on the AI-system integration architecture to ensure smooth communication between the frontend, backend, and intelligence layer.
+- Helped shape the overall product direction by introducing an AI-driven interaction model instead of limiting the platform to static optimization logic.

+### Technical Focus
+- AI Agent Integration
+- LLM Workflow Design
+- Backend AI Routing
+- Prompt Structuring
+- AI-Enhanced User Interaction
+- Intelligent Coordination Experience

+### Impact
+The integration of the AI layer significantly improved the usability and scalability of AlignAI by enabling:
+- intelligent user interaction,
+- contextual recommendations,
+- adaptive advisory support,
+- and future extensibility toward advanced AI-driven agricultural coordination systems.
 ---

 ## 🛠️ Technology Stack